kobe2452/Insight-donation-analytics/README.md

 3. For each unique donor, I recorded their transaction years so that obtained the repeat donors with their latest donation year.

-4. For each calendar year found in (3.), recipient and zip code, I retrieved and calculated the running percentile of contributions from repeat donors, the total amount of donations streaming in, and the total number of transactions from repeat donors.
+4. For each calendar year found in (3.), recipient and zip code, I retrieved and calculated the running percentile of contributions from repeat donors (reference: https://stackoverflow.com/a/26071170/), the total amount of donations streaming in, and the total number of transactions from repeat donors.